developer-1997/JavaScript-interview-question/README.md

 # 123-JavaScript-Interview-Questions

-These questions were shared by [https://github.com/ganqqwerty/123-Essential-JavaScript-Interview-Question](https://github.com/ganqqwerty/123-Essential-JavaScript-Interview-Question) under BSD 3-Clause License.

 ## Question 1.
 Difference between `undefined` and `not defined` in JavaScript
-> In JavaScript if you try to use a variable that doesn't exist and has not been declared, then JavaScript will throw an error `var name is not defined` and the script will stop execute thereafter.
-But If you use `typeof undeclared_variable` then it will return `undefined`.
+> "undefined" indicates that a variable has been declared but not given a value, while "not defined" indicates that a variable does not exist.

-Before starting further discussion let's understand the difference between declaration and definition.
+let's understand the difference between declaration and definition.

 `var x` is a declaration because you are not defining what value it holds yet, but you are declaring its existence and the need of memory allocation.